smurfie/point-and-click/README.md

 Visit the [manual](docs/manual.md) if you want more information on how to create your own game.

 ## Example game (Safari)
 In the [Live Server](https://point-and-click.herokuapp.com/) you can play and edit a personal game (Safari) adapted for being and example of the potential of the engine and the editor.
 It's rated for adult audiences due to drugs use and its obscene and violent language :wink:.
-It was developed with my native language (Catalan) and then I translated it with Google Translate and reviewed it a little.
+It was developed with my native language (Catalan) and then translated with Google Translate and reviewed it a little.
 Expect lots of errors in the translations!
 (Any corrections are welcome)